Sign in

 Summary

-Subflooring is as necessary as gym flooring itself.
-The use of an underlay can enhance the quality of your gym floor as a whole, and improve the overall gym experience for your members.
-Familiarise yourself with the type of base floor your premises contain, and use the appropriate underlay for the best results.
-From flat concrete floors to outdoor decks, there are many subflooring options available to best suit your requirements.
+Subflooring is as essential as gym flooring itself.
+Utilizing an underlay can enhance the overall quality of your gym floor and improve the experience for your members.
+Familiarizing yourself with the type of base floor present in your premises will help you choose the right underlay for the best results.
+From flat concrete floors to outdoor decks, numerous subflooring options are available to meet your needs.

-Disclaimer: The opinions and positions expressed in this publication are those of the authors and collaborators and do not necessarily reflect the views or policies of the professional fitness community.
+Disclaimer: The views and opinions expressed in this publication are those of the authors and collaborators and do not necessarily represent the views or policies of the professional fitness community.

 Comments